zedsdeee/CarHacking/docs/Stage1.md

 ## 2. CAN

-CAN bus stands for **Controller Area Network bus**, and it’s basically a communication system for vehicles and other embedded systems.
+CAN bus stands for **Controller Area Network** bus, and it’s basically a communication system for vehicles and other embedded systems.
 The most common, high reliability, up to 1 Mbps.

-### Why Bus topology?
+### Bus topology

 CAN bus is a **Bus topology** which means All devices are connected to the same two-wire bus (CAN_H and CAN_L lines).